Interview Challenge: How Do You Spot a 'Talker' vs. a 'Doer' and Assess True Candidate Potential?

 nipungme

 Since interviews are generally verbal in nature, how does one assess the real character and passion of a candidate?
 All of it seems like a grey area.
-This is because most candidates talk their way into a job and hardly fall true to their claims.
-Performance in an interview is not an indication of performance on the job, which is why it is difficult to analyse if the person can actually execute or not.
+This is because most candidates talk their way into a job and hardly stay true to their claims.
+Performance in an interview is not an indication of performance on the job, which is why it is difficult to analyze if the person can actually execute or not.

 1. How will you identify problems and opportunities on the job?

-2. Solve a problem you will face?
+2. Solve a problem you will face

 Find out the actual capability of solving a problem of the candidate.
 Give them a piece of paper mentioning the problem along with a list of solutions.
 Figure out how they approach the problem that will be waiting for them on the first day of their job.
 Simply talking about problem-solving and actually applying one's strategic thinking in getting to the base of the issue will help you identify a talker from a doer.